 Students need to develop a reliable contact and gain permission from a full-time professor at the host foreign law school.
-It is wise to develop a specific contact students can call at the foreign university and who is able to answer questions regarding the intended course of study.
+It is wise to develop a specific contact at the foreign university who is able to answer questions regarding the intended course of study.